What to do if you've received bad financial advice

 Receiving bad financial advice can have devastating consequences.
-Fighting a financial advice organisation and their insurer on your own when you have a dispute is difficult, tedious, time-consuming and involves a lot of fine print and red tape.
+Fighting a financial advice organisation and their insurer on your own is difficult, tedious, time-consuming and involves a lot of fine print and red tape.

-Maurice Blackburn will explain your legal rights and provide advice about whether you should take legal action to seek compensation.
+Maurice Blackburn can help you understand your legal rights and provide advice about whether you should take legal action to seek compensation.

 Time limits apply for many financial advice dispute claims.
 Our solicitors are experts in this area of financial advice dispute law.
-We will make the process easier for you by providing straight-forward legal advice – starting with whether or not you may have a legal case – and your best course of legal action.
+We will make the process easier for you by providing straight-forward legal advice—starting with whether you may have a legal case—and by working out your best course of legal action.

 If you have received bad financial advice, you should start by making a formal complaint with your financial adviser and their company.
 If their response is unsatisfactory, you can appeal to the courts or to an industry complaints scheme such as the Financial Ombudsman Service (FOS).
 There are advantages and disadvantages when going to FOS or court, and there are important time limits for lodging disputes.
-Maurice Blackburn's experienced financial advice dispute lawyers can advise about this and represent you in the formal complaint stage as well as at FOS or in court.
+Maurice Blackburn's experienced financial advice dispute lawyers can advise you about this and represent you in the formal complaint stage as well as at FOS or in court.

 Financial Ombudsman Service

 - No fees are charged by FOS.

-- Disputes take longer to resolve (currently 18 months - 2 years)
+- Disputes can take longer to resolve (currently 18 months to two years).

 - Settlements are less likely.